kilar95/Data-Analysis---Cyclistics-/README.md

 Three questions will guide the future marketing program:

-1. How do annual members and casual riders use Cyclistic bikes differently?
+1. **How do annual members and casual riders use Cyclistic bikes differently?**
 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?

 **This case study focuses on the first question.**

 The key tasks of this first step are the following:
-* Identify the business task: analysing the difference in  usage patterns of casual riders and annualm members with the aim to convert casual riders into annual members
+* Identify the business task: analysing the difference in  usage patterns of casual riders and annual members with the aim to convert casual riders into annual members
 * Consider key stakeholders like the **director of marketing**, responsible for the development of campaigns and initiatives to promote the bike-sharing program, and the **Cyclistic's executive team**, which decides weather to approve the recommended marketing program.

 ## STEP 2: Prepare